xiaorui-23/xiaorui-23/README.md

 # Profile

 Hi, I'm xiaoRui.
-A migrant worker in a new first-tier city👷.
+A code farmer worker in a new first-tier city👷.

 # Project introduction